psxdev/debugnet/README.md

  [INFO]: Test info level 1
  ```

- 5) ready to have a lot of fun :P
+ 5) ready to have a lot of fun :P and switch to vitasdk

 ===========================
   Credits